top of page

 Dio described the recording process as very exciting.
 There was a good vibe in the air and a feeling that they were creating something good.
 There is no doubt that this feeling seeped well into the songs as well.

-The album opens up in full force with a protest song "Stand Up and Shout", which includes all the basic elements that will shape the metal of the '80s and beyond, fast riffs sobbing guitars by Campbell, powerful and fluent vocals by Ronnie James Dio and thunderous and aggressive drumming by Vinnie Appice.
+The album opens up in full force with a protest song "Stand Up and Shout", which includes all the basic elements that will shape the metal of the '80s and beyond, fast riffs sobbing guitars by Vivian Campbell, powerful and fluent vocals by Ronnie James Dio and thunderous and aggressive drumming by Vinny Appice.

 Immediately after comes the theme song "Holy Diver" with an instrumental opening designed to put the listener in the mood, when after a little more than a minute, one of the great and timeless riffs in metal emerges, and when Dio's voice enters it is already an eternal anthem.
 Dio explained that the song tells of a figure who is in a parallel world and sacrifices herself to save its believers, like Jesus.
 The song, which also includes references to the book of "Revelation" - in the New Testament, is an expression of a revolt against the Catholic education that Ronnie James Dio received as a child.